 The Group has incurred incremental expenditure of €12 million in managing its response to the COVID-19 pandemic.
+Excluding these costs the Group's operating expenses (before levies and regulatory charges and impairment of goodwill) would have been €43 million lower than the same period in 2019.

-Our transformation programme continues progress with make commencement of the rollout of our new mobile app to customers in Q2.
-A further €109 million was invested in this programme in the six months ended 30 lune 2020, of which €54 million is capitalised on the balance sheet (six months ended 30 June 2019: €54 million), €28 million is recognised in other operating expenses in the income statement (six months ended 30 June 2019: €63 million), being €35 million lower than the same period in 2019 due to lower levels of investment spend, and €27 million recognised through non-core items (six months ended 30 June 2019: €21 million).
+Our transformation programme continues to make progress with the commencement of the rollout of our new mobile app to customers in Q2.
+A further €109 million was invested in this programme in the six months ended 30 June 2020, of which €54 million is capitalised on the balance sheet (six months ended 30 June 2019: €54 million), €28 million is recognised in other operating expenses in the income statement (six months ended 30 June 2019: €63 million), being €35 million lower than the same period in 2019 due to lower levels of investment spend, and €27 million recognised through non- core items (six months ended 30 June 2019: €21 million).